Kieran Trippier: Manchester City

-Loans to Barnsley

 In February 2010, he joined Championship club Barnsley on a one-month loan.
 He went on to make three appearances during the loan spell, making his debut in a 2–1 defeat at Middlesbrough.
 His loan was cut short after he suffered an injury at Scunthorpe United which kept him out for ten days.
 In August 2010, he re-joined Barnsley for his second spell with the club on a six-month loan deal.
 He made his second debut for the club in the 1–0 home defeat to Rochdale in the League Cup.
 In January 2011, Trippier agreed a deal to stay at Barnsley for the remainder of the 2010–11 season.
-He scored his first senior goal for Barnsley in a 3–3 draw with Leeds United, with a curling free-kick from 25 yards out at Elland Road in February 2011.
-His second goal came against local rivals Doncaster Rovers with another spectacular free-kick, equalising late on for the hosts at Oakwell.
+He scored his first senior goal for Barnsley in a 3–3 draw with Leeds United, with a curling free kick from 25 yards out at Elland Road in February 2011.
+His second goal came against local rivals Doncaster Rovers with another free kick, equalising late on for the hosts at Oakwell.
 He went on to make forty-one appearances in all competitions, winning the Young Player of the Year award.